jdhao/blog_source/edit_multiple_files_nvim.md

 # Use argument list

-We can Neovim's builtin in argument list feature to open multiple files.
+We can Neovim's built-in in argument list feature to open multiple files.
 When we open Neovim from command line with multiple files, argument list will be filled with a list of file names.
 To replace the argument list with new file names, we can use `:args {glob_pattern}` or `:next {glob_pattern}`.